Nordgaren/encoded-pointer/README.md

 I don't know the compatability on 32-bit Linux, as I don't do much RE on Linux, so I don't tend to see linux addresses and their ranges, so I couldn't even guess, right now.
 If anyone has some resources, I'd appreciate it (does 32-bit Linux use the signed bit of a pointer sized type?).
-It should be compatible in 64-bit Linux, right now, as the address space is hardware limited to 48 bits on 64-bit systems.
+It should be compatible in 64-bit Linux, right now, as the virtual address space is hardware limited to 48 bits on 64-bit systems.